getsolus/help-center-docs/docs/user/quick-start/installation/index.md

 You can easily burn an ISO image to a DVD, on Windows 7 and newer, by using Window's built-in file manager (Explorer).

 1. Open Window's built-in file manager (Explorer).
-2. Right click on the ISO image file and click Burn disk image.
+2. Right click on the ISO image file and click "Burn disk image".
-3. Select the correct Disc burner.
+3. Select the correct disc burner.
-4. Click Burn.
+4. Click "Burn".

 ### USB